 The Bumpy Road to Recovery

 I had some good advice and some terrible advice.
-Friends plied me with hot water bottles, ibuprofen and gin (which somewhat worryingly helped more than painkillers!).
+Friends plied me with hot water bottles, ibuprofen and gin (which worryingly helped more than painkillers!).

-Instead I started to read books on Buddhist philosophy and practice, which helped a lot more than the back pain books did.
+Instead I started to read books on Buddhist philosophy and practice, which helped more than the back pain books did.
 They encouraged me to develop a less combative relationship with the pain.
 I also began very gentle and cautious mobilisation and breathing exercises.

 Trekking to Annapurna Base Camp